rhboot/shim/SBAT.md

 at some point require memory encryption or similar protection mechanism.)

-~~A specific component can be future proofed for such requirements by listing enforced features, for example guest VM memory protection as a feature in their signed binary.
-In such an event the global generation number would be bumped, but also include an allow list of prior generation numbers with the list of features required along with them.~~

 #### Retiring Signed Releases

 Products that have reached the end of their support life by definition